pcwii/help-skill/README.md

 # Help Skill for Mycroft AI
 ## help-skill
-Scrapes the skills directory to provide conversational help on installed skills
+Scrapes the skills directory to provide conversational help on installed skills based on the standard skill README.md file layout recomended by the mycroft.ai team.

 ## Description
-This skill will provide descriptive help for the installed skills by scraping the Readme files.
+This skill will provide conversational help for the installed skills by scraping the Readme files for any examples.
 ## Examples
-* "help"
+* "hey mycroft: help"
 ## Conversational Context
-* "hey mycroft:"
-* Request: "help"
-* Response: "What would you like help on?
-If you would like skill help say, skills."
-* Request: "skills"
-* Response: "I currently have 15 skills installed, would you like me to list them?"
-* Request: "yes / no"
-* Response: "o-k, the first skill i detect is kodi-skill, would you like help on this skill?
-Say yes for help, next for the next skill, or cancel to end my help"
-* Request: "yes"
-* Response: "alright, to operate the kodi skill you may use the following commands..."
+* The help skill uses a complex conversational context sequence to list all the installed skills and provide any examples of the selected skill that may be found in the Examples section of the README.md file for the skill.
 ## Credits
 PCWii
 ## Require